 |Option Block E||9||9|

-Art, Biology, Business Studies, BTEC Music, BTEC Sport, BTEC Textiles, Chemistry, Computing, Creative Writing, Drama, English Language, English Literature, French, Further Mathematics, Geography, German, Graphics, Health & Social Care, History, Mathematics, Media Studies, Music, PE Studies, Photography, Product Design, Psychology, Physics, Religious Education.
+Art, Biology, Business Studies, BTEC Music, BTEC Sport, BTEC Textiles, Chemistry, Computing, Creative Writing, Drama, English Language, English Literature, French, Further Mathematics, Geography, German, Graphics, Health & Social Care, History, Mathematics, Media Studies, Music, PE Studies, Photography, Product Design, Psychology, Physics, Religious Education and Sociology.

 Key Stage 5 Further Information